ajberkley/cl-binary-store/README.md

 Support for writing and reading from files, vectors, streams, and raw memory without having to jump through hoops.

 A simple versioning scheme is implemented.

-If you disable reference tracking, serialization is quite fast, and otherwise serialization is dominated by #'eq hash table performance.

 ## User interface
 #### (store place &rest data)